-During non-hours of operation by Marina Security Services, Inc., persons in need should call the local Police Department for incidents at any of the College locations or call "911" for Police, Fire or medical emergencies.
-Sheriff's Technicians are on duty 24 hours a day, seven days a week at Marina Security Services.
-They can and will assist in forwarding your information to the appropriate authority.
+During non-hours of operation by Marina Security Services, Inc., persons in need should call the local Police Department for non-emergency incidents at any of the College locations or call "911" for Police, Fire or medical emergencies.

-3. Local Police Department and Non-Emergency Telephone Contact Information response and whether an ambulance, and/or fire department assistance will be needed.
+2. Local Police Department and Non-Emergency Telephone Contact Information